Your cold storage facility may look like any other warehouse from the outside—but you know that it is far different on the inside.

 Operating a freezer or cold storage warehouse means keeping your building at the right temperature to prevent any spoilage of your perishable inventory.
-And since maintaining those conditions is expensive, you need to make use of space as efficiently as possible.
+Since maintaining those conditions is expensive, you need to make use of space as efficiently as possible.

 This article will explore ways your storage system can help you load, store, rotate your stock in a refrigerated warehouse space.